-I began working in Hollywood at age 23 in the music publishing world for ATV Music (publishers of the Beatles, The Pretenders, Little Richard and more), and for managers Ned Shankman & Ron De Blasio (X, David Foster, Barry White) which opened the doors to work as an independent music supervisor & coordinator for film.
-Working on over 30+ film projects, coordinating music scores and licensing songs, and producing soundtrack albums.
-I was fortunate to work on big productions, Academy award winning films and small independent projects, offering a wide scope of variety and experience.
+My journey began in the music publishing world for ATV Music (publishers of the Beatles, The Pretenders, Little Richard, Cliffie Stone), and then for managers Ned Shankman & Ron De Blasio (X, David Foster, Barry White) which opened the doors to work under the guiding hands of Budd Carr, a music supervisor.
+Working on over 30+ film projects, coordinating music scores and licensing songs, and producing soundtrack albums, I was fortunate to work on big productions, Academy award winning films and small independent projects, offering a wide scope of variety and experience.

-My first design company ‘Earth Works’ was started in 1995, providing clients such as Ralph Lauren with handwoven hemp blankets from Nepal, or shawls made from “cruelty free silks” from Tibet and furnishing an upswing of boutique hotels nationwide with a vision of a sustainable future for green-focused soft goods.
+My first design company Earth Works was started in 1995 as a retail store and wholesale business, providing clients such as Ralph Lauren with handwoven hemp blankets from Nepal, or shawls made from “cruelty free silks” from Tibet and furnishing an upswing of boutique hotels nationwide with a vision of a sustainable future for eco-focused soft goods.

 If you are interested in finding out more, please contact me at: